-An idiomatic expression is an expression that describes a situation differently and more creatively.
+If you’re a language enthusiast, you’ve probably heard of the idiomatic expression – a type of figurative language that describes situations creatively and unconventionally.
 It shares cultural and historical information that helps people to broaden people’s understanding of a language.
-Some writers use idioms to add colors to their writing and to express their feelings.
+Some writers use idioms to add colors to their writing and to express their feelings in an engaging way.
 But for the others, it’s crucial since most are not aware of it.
 That’s why everyone needs to learn and study idiomatic expressions.
 In this post, we will discuss common English idioms about learning that you might encounter in school or at work.

 English Idioms about Learning: Definition and Example